 Today, protected in UNESCO World Heritage Area and the Franklin-Gordon Wild Rivers National Park, these untamed waterways are a hub for eco-tourists, and cruising is the perfect way to get to the heart of them.

 Starting from the pretty harbour side town of Strahan – once named by The Chicago Tribune as ‘The Best Little Town in the World’ – a variety of vessels ply the waters of Macquarie Harbour and the Gordon River.

 For those looking for adventure, sailing on the yacht Stormbreaker is the way to go.
-The Crayfish Lunch, Fishing and Kayaking Cruises on the Harbour are a specialty on this yacht.
+Overnight cruises with visits to Sarah Island and sleeping and kayaking on the Gordon River are a specialty on this yacht.

 In 1822 this six-hectare (15-acre) island became Tasmania’s first penal station.
 Its convicts laboured under the harshest conditions in nearby rainforest felling Huon pines for boat building.

 Of all the sites that might have been chosen, Macquarie Harbour would have been the most windswept and barren, but it was also the most secure.

 Any convict trying to escape Sarah Island had not only to get across the harbour but to try and hack his way through the impenetrable rainforests of the West Coast.
 In all, 112 convicts escaped, of whom 62 perished and nine were murdered by their fellow convicts.